hideaki-t/sqlite-fts-python/README.rst

 Requirements
 ============

- * Python 2.7, Python 3.3+, and PyPy2.7, PyPy3.2+
+ * Python 2.7, Python 3.5+, and PyPy2.7, PyPy3.7+ (older versions may work, but not tested)
  * CFFI_
- * FTS3/4 and/or FTS5 enabled SQLite3 or APSW_ (for Windows, you may need to download and replace sqlite3.dll)
+ * FTS3/4 and/or FTS5 enabled SQLite3 or APSW_ (OS/Python bundled SQLite3 shared library may not work, building sqlite3 from source or pre-compiled binary may be required)

    * SQLite 3.11.x have to be compiled with -DSQLITE_ENABLE_FTS3_TOKENIZER to enable 2-arg fts3_tokenizer
    * SQLite 3.10.2 and older versions do not have extra requirements.
 2-arg fts3_tokenizer is always avaiable.